Archive for 2012

 My mother was always a mystery to me.
 The oldest child in a large, Irish Catholic family, she was a brilliant beauty whose musical gifts inspired everyone around her.

-Mom was a gifted cellist, a child prodigy who grew up outside Boston during the Great Depression and became a soloist throughout central New England.
 Awarded a scholarship to a prestigious music conservatory after high school, she chose instead to work as a secretary in a Harvard cancer research laboratory to help support her younger brothers and sisters.
 It was there she met her future husband: a young doctor of German-Jewish heritage who shared her love of music.
 It was the first of many sacrifices she was to make over the next 60 years of what she always termed a happy life.
 I never experienced my mother as happy.
 She always seemed far away to me – detached – as if she wished she were somewhere else.

 When I read Frank McCourt’s Angela’s Ashes in 1996, it opened a window of understanding that changed my view of my mother forever.
 Never has a book had such profound impact on my daily life.
 Not that Jeanne O’Sullivan and Frank McCourt shared similar childhoods… When young Frank was growing up in Limerick, as he wrote in the first chapter of Angela’s Ashes: “It was, of course, a miserable childhood: the happy childhood is hardly worth your while.
 Worse than the ordinary miserable childhood is the miserable Irish childhood, and worse yet is the miserable Irish Catholic childhood.”